tsgates/arch-wiki-markdown/wiki/X_resources.md

         color (#ffffff), or a path (/usr/bin/firefox))

 delimiters
-    A period (.) is used to signify each step down into the hierarchy -- in the above example we start at name, then descend into Class, and finally into the resource itself.
+    A dot (.) is used to signify each step down into the hierarchy — in the above example we start at name, then descend into Class, and finally into the resource itself.
 A colon (:) is used to separate the resource declaration from the actual value.